lmaisenbacher/logger2/README.md

 The logger can be run as a system service, or daemon, in the background, also allowing it to be launched automatically after booting.

-First, create a new daemon configuration file, here named `logger_chiller.service` to read out the temperatures of a laser chiller, using
+First, create a new daemon configuration file, here named `logger-chiller.service` to read out the temperatures of a laser chiller, using

 ```
-sudo nano /etc/systemd/system/logger_chiller.service
+sudo nano /etc/systemd/system/logger-chiller.service
 ```

 Continuing the example of the laser chiller, the configuration file can e.g. look like